 You need to experiment with the hook length and hook size until you achieve some success.

-Good luck, and we hope you’ll consider fishing in those weedy areas you’ve always avoided!
+Good luck with our guide to carp fishing in weed – we hope you’ll consider fishing in those weedy areas you’ve always avoided!

 Well worth it if you land a whopper!